zmeyer001/revel-coding-exercise/README.md

 _Steps_:
 - Using the API for OpenWeatherMap.org, grab the 5-day weather forecast information for the city
-- Condense the information for each day into one data point (in this case, I use the weather information at noon)
+- Condense the information for each day into one data point (user supplies which hour of day to use)
-- Based on the weather information for each day, determine the suggested outreach method
+- Based on the weather information for each day at the given hour, determine the suggested outreach method

 ## Software Used
 I used the following software to complete this project: